 After careful study of late 19th-century photos of the Powder House, an accurate entrance was constructed.
 The new white oak door frame and hand-chiseled curved granite threshold are now securely in place, thanks to a gallant effort by Joe Napolitano of NAPCO.
 The batten door replica "clinched" together with wrought-iron nails was made from Spanish cedar for durability.
 It also has early strap hinges with an old iron hasp to attach a lock.

 Another highlight of the 2010 season was the discovery of the original cobblestone path.
 The path was used by heavy wagons carrying barrels of gunpowder, lead shot, musket balls, and musket flints.
 A survey by Everett Chandler of Design Consultants, Inc., and Sam Paplin, field crew, mapped the position of each cobblestone.
-As a result, permission has been granted from the Massachusetts Historical Commission to uncover more of the path, and the survey will serve as a baseline documentation as more of the path is revealed.
+As a result, permission has been granted from the Massachusetts Historical Commission to uncover the path, and the survey will serve as a baseline documentation.

-A phased approach to interior restoration.
-The Restoration Committee has begun interior work, including structural repairs to brickwork.
-Broken and missing bricks are being replaced and floor beam pockets re-opened as damaging Portland cement is removed.
-Circular wooden nailing pads will be added to walls to support the bricks in damaged areas.
+Interior restoration has included structural repairs to brickwork.
+Broken and missing bricks have been replaced, floor beam pockets re-opened, and damaging Portland cement has been removed.
+Circular wooden nailing pads were added to walls to support the bricks in damaged areas.

 Looking ahead: A historic park and learning center.
-As the finishing touches of restoration continue, look for landscaping around the entrance to what is now officially the Powder House Park and Learning Center.
-New this fall are state-of-the-art durable interpretive panels along the pathway up to the Powder House.
-Take a stroll, learn about the Powder House, and spread the word about a successful preservation effort
+As the finishing touches continue, look for landscaping around the entrance to what is now officially the Powder House Park and Learning Center.
+New in fall 2012 were state-of-the-art durable interpretive panels along the pathway up to the Powder House.
+Take a stroll, learn about the Powder House, and spread the word about a successful --- and now "award-winning" --- preservation effort.

 You can help by donating either either money or some of your time and skill.
 Send a check to NPT Powder House Fund, P. O. Box 184, Newburyport, MA 01950, or contact co-chairs Tom Kolterjahn (978-462-8081, firstname.lastname@example.org) or Karen Holt (978-465-6212, email@example.com).